 Written by Andrew Griffith

-NOT LONG AGO, RC helicopters were nothing more than a curiosity.
-There were only a handful of kits on the market and you practically had to be a mechanical engineer to put one together.
+Not long ago, RC helicopters were nothing more than a curiosity.
+There was only a handful of kits on the market and you practically had to be a mechanical engineer to put one together.

 Fast forward to today.
 At many flying fields, the helicopters present at a field can equal or even exceed the number of airplanes.
 Even if they are hidden in the back seat of their trucks, many of the sneering airplane pilots secretly own an electric helicopter or two.